NATO procurement: a guide for Finnish companies

 2NATO buying organizations

 NATO procurement is not centralized in one organization.
 NSPA (NATO Support and Procurement Agency) in Luxembourg is NATO's primary logistics and procurement agency, comparable to a central purchasing body.
 It offers full lifecycle support including procurement, logistics, and maintenance.
 Over 60,000 companies are registered in NSPA's Source File database, of which approximately 10,000 are active suppliers.
-For procurements over €80,000, NSPA applies balancing criteria to ensure fair distribution among member states.
+NSPA publishes awarded contracts above €80,000 (Financial Level C) on its website, including the winner and country — useful intelligence for competitor analysis.
 Companies must register in the NSPA Source File to do business with NSPA — upon successful registration, the company receives a NATO CAGE code.

 NCIA (NATO Communications and Information Agency) develops and procures C4ISR capabilities (Command, Control, Computers, Intelligence, Surveillance and Reconnaissance).
 NCIA uses International Competitive Bidding, Basic Ordering Agreements (BOA), limited competition, and sole source methods depending on the project.
 The BOA procedure is particularly suited for SMEs as it enables faster procurement of commercial off-the-shelf (COTS) products with shorter contract periods.
 NCIA has also led the development of the Best Value evaluation methodology for complex, high-risk NATO procurements.